(*The FIRE continues to spread, friends! So, I’ve updated this post with a couple of additional sites for 2019.)

 Today he’s able to supplement his family’s cash flow with online income from his blog.
 He’s amassed an impressive portfolio and well diversified into real estate also.
 Joe’s a great guy and another blogger I was lucky enough to meet last year at FinCon.

-1500 Days – Mr. 1500 (Carl) is newly FIRE’d!
-Yup, he just pulled the trigger and I’m pretty sure he’s loving it.
-(I will say it takes a little getting used to, but he’s going to settle in just fine.)
-I first met Carl a year and a half ago when he came to San Diego for a vacation with the family.
+Mr. 1500 (Carl) has been FIRE’d for a couple of years now.
+I’m pretty sure he’s loving it.
+He’s also been featured on some major news publications too.
+I first met Carl a few years ago when he came to San Diego for a vacation with the family.
 Dom from Gen Y Finance Guy had set up a time to meet up with Carl and invited me along.
 It was Christmas time, so I brought along some homemade chocolate chip cookies for him, and we’ve been friends ever since!

 Carl’s writing is witty and fun.
 His original premise of the blog was to track his journey to FIRE over the course of 1500 days.
 Of course, you already know the spoiler (he made it, and then some!), but it’s really eye-opening to read his journey back before it actually happened.
 If you see him at FinCon and want to catch his attention, just start asking him about his favorite pale ale.